Skip to main content

 Importing a token into Best Wallet

-If the token doesn't show up in the search, you can import it into Best Wallet.
+If the token doesn't show up in the search, you can import it into your token list in Best Wallet.

-Remember, you can only import tokens from the current Best Wallet supported networks: Ethereum, BNB Smart Chain, and Polygon.
+Remember, you can only import tokens from the current Best Wallet supported networks: Ethereum, BNB Smart Chain, Polygon, and Bitcoin.

 The next step would be to import the token via the button below.